Malevolent-Gaming/SWG-Patch-notes/README.md

 • Imperial & Rebel BARC speeders!
 • Imperial and Rebel Spire House Deeds!

-:military_medal: Whether you serve the Emperor or support the Rebellion, there's action for all!
+Whether you serve the Emperor or support the Rebellion, there's action for all!

 ### :date: Event Duration: July 1st – August 4th
 ### :round_pushpin: Locations: Theed for Imperials  & Coronet for Rebels
 Put on your uniforms, polish your armor, and prepare for glory!
-### Long live the Empire! :empirespin:
+### Long live the Empire!
 -------------------------------------------------------------------------------

 # Update 0.1.1